gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    enabled as it enables downgrade attacks to weaker algorithms and versions of DTLS.

-   An SCTP endpoint that receives an INIT chunk or an INIT-ACK chunk that does not contain the SCTP-Adaptation-Indication parameter with the DTLS/SCTP adaptation layer codepoint, see {{sec-IANA-ACP}}, may in certain cases potentially perform a fallback to RFC 6083
+   An SCTP endpoint that receives an INIT chunk or an INIT ACK chunk that does not contain the SCTP-Adaptation-Indication parameter with the DTLS/SCTP adaptation layer codepoint, see {{sec-IANA-ACP}}, may in certain cases potentially perform a fallback to RFC 6083